mpatel1996/mpatel1996/README.md

 ## Hi there 👋 ##
 ###### Thanks for checking out my GitHub page.
 It is currently Under constructions :construction: and more repositories are bound to be added in the future.
-Until then, please enjoy my About Me Page :smile:
+Until then, please enjoy my About Me Page or visit my site [<p>here</p>](https://portfolio-mihir.s3-us-west-1.amazonaws.com/index.html):smile:
 <br/>

 - 🔭 I’m currently working on expanding my programming knowledge